The UMBC Office of Environmental Safety & Health is pleased to announce Online Environmental Health and Safety Training.

 HAZARD COMMUNICATION (29CFR 1910.1200) The purpose of this section is to ensure that the hazards of all chemicals produced or imported are evaluated, and that information concerning their hazards is transmitted to employers and employees.
 This transmittal of information is to be accomplished by means of comprehensive hazard communication programs, which are to include container labeling and other forms of warning, material safety data sheets and employee training.

 OSHA requires that these courses to be taken initially and repeated annually.
 UMBC has contracted with Webnettraining, LLC to provide this training.
-The two courses that are required by UMBC are the Laboratory Safety Training (Program #27) and Hazardous Communication Part 1 (Program #32) and Hazardous Communication Part 2 (Program #33).
+The three courses that are required by UMBC are the Laboratory Safety Training (Program #39) and Hazardous Communication Part 1 (Program #32) and Hazardous Communication Part 2 (Program #33).

 The online safety training programs are developed in accordance with current OSHA guidelines.
 There are over 85 different safety training modules for anyone to access.
-The program is available online at any time, 24hrs/day, 7 days a week at home or work from any computer in the world with Internet access.
+The program is available online at any time, 24hrs/day, 7 days a week at home or work, from any computer with Internet access.
 Employee training records are structured to provide immediate OSHA compliance training documentation at any time.
 Data security is maintained by Webnettraining, LLC, including data back-up systems and an independent power supply source to insure interruptions are minimized.
 The system documents all training activities and test results of each employee.
-The UMBC Environmental Safety & Health Assistant Director has complete training report formats at any time.

-To access the training, go to www.webnettraining.com and click on the Member log in, then fill in the required fields with the following, all lowercase:
+To access the training if you are registered, go to www.webnettraining.com and click on the Member log in, then fill in the required fields with the following, all in lowercase: